With so many types of child car seats available, knowing which one you need can be difficult. This guide can help you choose one and use it safely.

-- Children over 12 years old or more than 135 cm tall must wear a seat belt.
+- Children over 12 years old or a younger child who is more than 135 cm tall can wear a seat belt.

-The first thing to remember is that if you are the driver of a car, you are responsible for the safety of all passengers in your car (The AA, 2018).
+The first thing to remember is that if you are the driver of a car, you are responsible for the safety of all passengers in your car (Which?, 2022a).

 What are the basics of child car seat safety?